-The Exam applies a skill framework based on the revised Bloom's Taxonomy of Educational Objectives.5 Bloom's Taxonomy classifies a continuum of skills depicted in the table below:
+The Exam applies a skill framework based on the revised Bloom's Taxonomy of Educational Objectives5.
+Bloom's Taxonomy classifies a continuum of skills depicted in the table below:

 5 Skill Levels Evaluation The examination or assessment of problems, and use of judgment to draw conclusions.
 Analysis The examination and study of the interrelationships of separate areas in order to identify causes and find evidence to support inferences.
-Application The use or demonstration of knowledge, concepts or techniques.
+Application The use or demonst or techniques.
+The use or demonstration of knowledge, concepts or techniques.
 Remembering and Understanding The perception and comprehension of the significance of an area utilizing knowledge gained.